whtjddms0714-byte/CasaNova/docs/faq.rst

 - the required columns are present, or
 - the engine code is updated to match the new schema.

+Note on Data Format: All custom datasets must adhere to the required geospatial and price schemas to function correctly with the core recommendation engine.

 Q: Is authentication required to use the APIs?
 ----------------------------------------------